Jefferson Portrait by John Trumbull (Painting)

 Jefferson reported that Martha was delighted to have the portrait of her father:

-↑ William Short to Trumbull, September 10, 1788, in PTJ, 14:365n.
-The miniature belonging to Mrs. Church is now in the collection of the Metropolitan Museum of Art, New York, and the portrait owned by Mrs. Cosway is in the collection of the National Portrait Gallery, Washington D.C..
-For more information on it, consult Elizabeth Cometti, "Maria Cosway's Rediscovered Miniature of Jefferson," William and Mary Quarterly, 9 (April 1952): 152-155.
+- 3. Short to Trumbull, September 10, 1788, quoted in PTJ, 14:365n.
+Editorial note available at Founders Online.
+The miniature belonging to Mrs. Church is now in the collection of the Metropolitan Museum of Art, New York, and the portrait owned by Mrs. Cosway is in the collection of the National Portrait Gallery, Washington, D.C.
+For more information on it, consult Elizabeth Cometti, "Maria Cosway's Rediscovered Miniature of Jefferson," William and Mary Quarterly, 3rd ser., vol. 9, no. 2 (April 1952): 152-55.

 - 4. Jefferson to Trumbull, January 12, 1789, in PTJ, 14:440.
 Transcription available at Founders Online.